Obsessed With CBD? Its Sleep-Inducing Sibling Might Be Even Better

 Just when you thought you had a grip on understanding the trendy and complex world of CBD, a whole new buzzy ingredient is emerging from the hemp plant.
-Say hello to cannabinol, or CBN—the cannabinoid of 2019.
+Say hello to cannabinol, or CBN.
 The ingredient is about to be the plant’s next rising star and for a very good, sleep-inducing reason.
 CBN also comes from the hemp plant (the legal term for cannabis when it contains less than 0.3 percent THC—the federally legal limit), but unlike its plant family’s other byproducts, it’s been shown to have a strong sedative property, especially beneficial come bedtime.

 Where does CBN come from?